What Is LEED Certification And Is It Right For Your Home?

 Did you know there’s a specific certification for resource efficient buildings, including homes?
 It’s called a LEED certification.
-Let’s break down what a LEED certification is and how you can get one.

 What Is LEED?

 In the 1990s, a group of engineers, architects and builders established standards for building new green-rated structures.
-By 1998, this group developed a points scale recognized by the U.S. Green Building Council (USGBC) for energy efficient homes.
+By 1998, this group developed a points scale recognized by the U.S. Green Building Council (USGBC) for energy-efficient homes.

 - Using sustainable building materials

 - Improving water efficiency

 - Building in neighborhoods with high walkability

 What Are The Goals Of The LEED Program?

 The LEED green building program is constantly evolving to ensure that it remains a relevant and effective tool for promoting sustainable design and construction practices.

 LEED v4.1 is the latest iteration of the LEED green building program.
 Several changes were made to the LEED certification process following the launch of LEED v4.1, including: